 Is there a course attached to completing an internship?

 Yes!
 You are required to complete weekly assignments, in addition to the hours spent on-site at your internship, in order to pass the Academic Internship Course.
 Internships are graded Pass/No Pass.

 I already have an internship.
 Can I get credit for it?

 Congratulations!
-Your next step will be to complete the Academic Internship Interest Form.
-We will then connect you with an Internship Specialist who will walk you through the process.
+Complete the Academic Internship Interest Form to connect with an Internship Specialist who will walk you through the process.